sho-87/cognitive-battery/README.md

 - Create an analysis tool for summarizing/aggregating participant data for the different battery tasks.
 The goal is to output summary data that is ready for statistics
+- Add option for manually specifying a save data location
 - Compile an executable binary version of the entire battery
     - This will make it possible run the battery without dealing with Python module installation